Dr. Alan E. Hicks

 BME, Vocal Emphasis, Mississippi State University

 Stage director Alan E. Hicks has spent the past two decades in professional opera and theatre.
 Turning his attention to direction following stints as a professional singer and teacher, his work has been described as “powerful and deeply moving,” “imaginatively directed,” “absolutely brilliant,” “gorgeous,” and “real magic.”
 He has directed productions for organizations throughout the United States and in Europe including Minnesota Opera, Palm Beach Opera, Tulsa Opera, Opera Santa Barbara, Miami Music Festival, Green Mountain Opera Festival, Saint Paul Chamber Orchestra, Franco-American Vocal Academy in Salzburg, Shenandoah Conservatory, the University of Houston, the University of Texas at Austin, and the University of Iowa.
-Recent engagements include Ariadne auf Naxos for Minnesota Opera, L’elisir d’amore for Opera Santa Barbara, L’amico Fritz and L’italiana in Algeri for the Moores Opera Center at the University of Houston, Albert Herring and Die Zauberflöte for Shenandoah University, and Albert Herring and The turn of the screw for the Miami Music Festival.
+Recent and upcoming engagements include Aida, The falling and the rising, and All is calm: the Christmas truce of 1914 for San Diego Opera, Ariadne auf Naxos for Minnesota Opera, L’elisir d’amore for Opera Santa Barbara, La clemenza di Tito for Music Academy International, Albert Herring at the University of Missouri-Kansas City, L’amico Fritz and L’italiana in Algeri for the Moores Opera Center at the University of Houston, Die Zauberflöte for Shenandoah Conservatory, and The turn of the screw for the Miami Music Festival.

 Dr. Hicks has also served on the directing and production staffs of Central City Opera, Chautauqua Opera, Florida Grand Opera, San Diego Opera, Lyric Opera of Chicago, Michigan Opera Theatre, New York City Opera, Seattle Opera, and Tulsa Opera.
 In 2013, he was appointed Director of the Emerging Artist Program at Green Mountain Opera Festival, a position he held until the company’s closing in 2015.
-In addition to his work with such venerable operatic performers as Renée Fleming, Stephanie Blythe, Silvia McNair, Spiro Malas, Greer Grimsley, and Thomas Hampson as well as rising stars Lawrence Brownlee, Erin Morley, Kate Lindsey, Hannah Hipp, Brian Jagde, Amber Wagner, and Nadine Sierra, Dr. Hicks has assisted renowned opera directors Chris Alexander, Linda Brovsky, Jay Lesenger, John Pascoe, Peter Kazaras and Broadway veterans Susan Strohman and Sam Buntrock.
+In addition to his work alongside such venerable operatic performers as Renée Fleming, Stephanie Blythe, Silvia McNair, Frederica von Stade, and Thomas Hampson as well as rising stars Erin Morley, Kate Lindsey, Hannah Hipp, Brian Jagde, Amber Wagner, and Nadine Sierra, Dr. Hicks has assisted renowned opera directors Michael Cavanagh, Chris Alexander, Linda Brovsky, Jay Lesenger, Peter Kazaras and Broadway veterans Susan Strohman and Sam Buntrock.

 Committed to building future audiences and the continued growth of the art form, Dr. Hicks has written and directed educational shows for various ensembles.
 A recipe for opera, written and directed for Center City Opera Theatre, toured Philadelphia-area schools in 2013.
 Dr. Hicks’s abridged touring production of The elixir of love, conceived and directed for Tulsa Opera, toured Oklahoma in 2010 and 2011.